GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 - Connect the battery.
 Pay attention to the plus and minus connections.
 - Place the CPU board back in the Model II.
 Do not yet connect the reset and serial ports flat cable.

 When the board is correctly seated, a first power test can be done.
 Without floppy mounted, the system should show the "Insert floppy" screen.
-When the system does not boot or shows a distorted boot screen, power down and check you work.\
+When the system does not boot or shows a distorted boot screen, power down and check your work.\

 - Power down the computer and connect the flat cable and reset cable.
 - Place the bracket that holds the boards in place.